yhtang/FunFact/docs/pages/user-guide/backends.md

 === "Result"
     ```bash
-    {'jax': 'JAXBackend', 'torch': 'PyTorchBackend', 'numpy': 'NumPyBackend'}
+    ['jax', 'torch', 'numpy']
     ```

-The backend can be selected with the [`use`](../../../api/use) command and the backend that is currently in use can be retrieved through the `active_backend` command:
+The backend can be selected with the [`use`](../../../api/use) method.
+The backend that is currently in use can be retrieved through the `active_backend` method:

 === "NumPy"
     ```py